 The National Police Memorial, unveiled on Police Remembrance Day, 29 September 2006, pays tribute to all Australian police officers killed on duty, as well as those who have died as a result of their duties, since the beginning of policing in Australia.
 The memorial is designed to encourage community understanding and appreciation of policing, while allowing for individual officer's stories to be told and remembered.

-The memorial's main message is that those who have made the ultimate sacrifice are ordinary people that, through a commitment to the community, have shown extraordinary qualities.
+The memorial's main message is that those who have made the ultimate sacrifice are ordinary people who, through a commitment to the community, have shown extraordinary qualities.
 By means of ceremony, interaction and reflection, the memorial acts as a symbol connecting police to the community and loved ones.

 The National Police Memorial is comprised of two main elements; a bronze commemorative wall upon which the names of police officers who have made the ultimate sacrifice are placed and a large stone paved area.
 The fact that police are ordinary men and women doing extraordinary things on behalf of the Australian people, is shown by the collection of quotes etched into the pavement.